-Accounting - Associate in Science (Business/ Accounting) Degree
+Accounting - Associate in Applied Science Degree

-Opportunities await graduates of NIACC's Associate in Science (Business/ Accounting) Degree.
-This program is designed to prepare students for an exciting career in the accounting/bookkeeping job market-a field offering students many dynamic and challenging career opportunities.
+Opportunities await graduates of NIACC's Associate in Applied Science Degree.
+This program is designed to prepare students for an exciting career in the accounting/bookkeeping job market--a field offering students many dynamic and challenging career opportunities.
 This program may be completed in four semesters by following the suggested curriculum, or it can be spread over five or more semesters to meet the scheduling needs of the student.
 The Career and Internship Center is available to assist students with job placement options.
-This program also offers students wishing to pursue a four-year degree multiple transfer options.
 For specific transfer options, students should contact the NIACC Business Division or a NIACC counselor.

-Upon completion of the prescribed curriculum with a grade point average of 2.00 (C) or above, the student is awarded an Associate in Science (Business/Accounting) Degree.
-Students who have completed the Accounting with Computers Diploma Program may apply semester hours earned from that program toward an Associate in Science (Business/Accounting) Degree.
+Upon completion of the prescribed curriculum with a grade point average of 2.00 (C) or above, the student is awarded an Associate in Applied Science Degree.
+Students who have completed the Accounting with Computers Diploma Program may apply semester hours earned from that program toward an Associate in Applied Science Degree.
 Students who plan to pursue a four-year degree and need to meet general education requirements of transfer institutions should strive for an Associate in Arts Degree.
-Several of the first-year requirements are the same for both the A.S.(B.) and the A.A.
+Several of the first-year requirements are the same for both the A.A.S. and the A.A.
 Degree.